EasyCorp/EasyAdminBundle/Resources/doc/book/configuration-reference.md

     # ...
 ```

-Similarly, to customize the entire backend layout (used to render all pages) just
+Similarly, to customize the entire backend layout (used to render all pages)
 redefine the `layout` template:

 ```yaml